ceejbot/galls-law/webrebels.md

 # [fit] I'm into proxies now.

 ^ Put a proxy on it.
 A proxy will let you divide & conquer.

 ---

+# [fit] Be bold
+# [fit] you can change your system

+^ I cannot help you with the politics, but I can tell you that you don't have to be afraid.
+You can change one small piece of a system at a time.
+This approach works.

+---